cvnerds/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to watch the classroom videos.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to LeNet.
+I anticipated this model might not be appropriate.
+The model did, however, drive a fair bit over the bridge.
+Ultimately it drove into the wild.
+I think the training data contains a small track where I drive into the wild in order to take a shortcut.
+However, the model seems to not follow the shortcut precisely enough so it fails to recover from the situation.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The commai model (without cropping) wasn't even able to drive over the first bridge.

+The nvidia model performs quite good and manages to do the full first track.
+I tried it with the second track and it got around a little bit.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final model architecture is a convolutional neral net defined in modelNvidia.
+It contains a lambda to normalize and mean center the image data.
+The image is cropped to focus on the relevant bit, which is the street.
+Three 5x5 convolutions and two 3x3 convolutions with relu activations are used.
+The number of hidden nodes is much larger than in LeNet with 24,36,48,64,64 nodes.
+Finally multiple fully connected layers (FC-100, FC-50, FC-10, FC-1) reduce the output to a single one.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![alt text][centering]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
+These images show what a recovery looks like at random places:

-![alt text][image3]
+![alt text][recover1]
-![alt text][image4]
+![alt text][recover2]
-![alt text][image5]
+![alt text][recover3]

-Then I repeated this process on track two in order to get more data points.
+I repeated this process a few times on the first track driving a single lap both in the normal direction as well as from the other direction.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I flipped the images and angles thinking that this would double the amount of usable training data while also balancing left turns vs. right turns.
+Furthermore all three cameras are used with a compensation value of 0.2.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 16812*3*2 data samples.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The lenet model would drive over the bridge and turn into the bush.
+I think when I recorded the data I did on purpose drive there to make a shortcut.
+I am not sure anymore.
+This would explain the behaviour.
+Unfortunately the car doesn't find its way out again.
+Presumably because it barely can see the road anymore and ends up in a steep angle that it hasn't seen before.

+The commai model surprisingly fails to take the curve before the bridge already.

+The nvidia model drives the whole lap!
+Well done.

+When I tried the nvidia model on the second track it manages to drive up the first hill a little bit before it crashes.

+![alt text][nvidia-track2-crash1]

+I then recorded center driving the second lap fully for once.
+This would give me 18302*3*2 data samples.
+The model would now drive much further but get stuck driving up a hill.

+![alt text][nvidia-track2-crash2]

+Specifically training this scenario gave me a new model which then would drive even worse at the very beginning.
+I gave up on track 2.